benschw/benschw.github.io/_drafts/2015-12-10-microservices-in-php-with-fliglio.markdown

-In addition to being the domain I landed this blog on, Fliglio is the name of the PHP Framework we've been using and build at work for the past several years.
-Recently we went through the effort of cleaning it up and making an opensource version available [on github](https://github.com/fliglio).
+In addition to being the domain I landed this blog on, Fliglio is the name of the PHP Framework we built and have been using at work for several years now.
+Recently we went through the effort of cleaning it up to make available [on github](https://github.com/fliglio).

-Now, I will attempt to show you how to use with a _Getting Started_ guide for RESTful microservices.
+In this post I will attempt to show you how to use Fliglio with a _Getting Started_ guide for RESTful microservices.

 <!--more-->

 _(See also my post about [Testing PHP Fliglio Microservices with Docker](/2015/12/2015-12-14-testing-php-fliglio-microservices-with-docker/).)_

+## Running The App
 Before we go any further, grab a copy of the demo application [here](https://github.com/fliglio/rest-gs).

 	git clone https://github.com/fliglio/rest-gs.git